 Swiftwater Surface Rescue Operations

 Where do you even begin with moving water rescue?
-Words like force, power and energy all become part of rescuers’ instant vocabulary.
-What do these terms mean, how do they relate to the moment in the procedure and planing of the rescue?
+Words like force, power, and energy all become part of rescuers’ instant vocabulary.
+What do these terms mean, how do they relate to the moment in the procedure and planning of the rescue?